 On November 20, 2024, Kentucky Congressman James Comer, chairman of the powerful Oversight Committee in the US House of Representatives, issued a subpoena for a USDA official to answer charges that the agency had overstepped its authority.
 According to Comer's website, the subpoena was necessary because the USDA had not responded to his request for documents.

-Comer previously asked the US Inspector General's office to investigate enforcement of the Horse Protection Act.
+Comer said he had previously asked the US Inspector General's office to investigate enforcement of the Horse Protection Act.
 Kentucky and Tennessee are the two states with the largest number of Walking horses.

 The USEF letter may be read in full at this link.